-Yes, but it doesn’t happen too often :) In this case we hope that the participant comes back later to a course or to a summer camp!
-Based on the General Terms and Conditions, only the payment of the monthly instalment for the already started month is required, you don't have to pay the additional instalments.
+Yes, but it doesn’t happen too often. :) In this case, we hope that the participant comes back later to a course or to a summer camp.
+Based on the General Terms and Conditions, only the payment of the monthly installment for the already started month is required, you don't have to pay the additional installments.

 The course fee is payable in equal monthly instalments of 250 SGD during the academic year, except for instalments for partial months.
 An academic year consists of 2x18 occasions; one lesson is 2x45 minutes.
 The course prices may differ in the individual schools.

 The returning student discount is available to those students, who have been attending our school for at least one year, or who have been attending our school for six months and participated in a summer camp.p.
 The discount gradually increases according to the duration of attending our school.